 If the measure of Death's deathliness is in its ability to routinely, and obviously, and presently produce fresh corpses, then of course Death has nothing necessarily to do with that cartoonish view of death or life.
 Yet, aren't the fresh corpses being piled up around you every moment of every day?
 Like for example, on your dinner plate?

 So, if you are merely accounting for Death, that is keeping some kind of body count, and then supposing one that might actually get your attention, you may miss Death's deadly essence, its real meaning, which is why it is called Death and not something else.
-The idea that it is merely a scary word for "change" is ridiculous, but also misleading, because one is not then thinking about the deeper implications of the simple signs.
+The idea that Tarot's Death is merely a scary idea for "change" is ridiculous, and misleading, because one is not then thinking about the deeper implications of the simple signs.
 This is because people have not been taught to think Tarotically; and that way of thinking, which I think may be too simple for their expectations of profundity, is to always be seeking the clear and obvious via the indirect and subtle.

 With Death, the obvious would seem to be the corpses, which however may not be so obvious since, in addition to the fact we don't pay much attention to the (not so grateful) Greater Dead anyway, we like to hide them away in morgues and mortuaries and "resting places" mostly out of sight and mind.
 The subtle bit is that every moment of life is fueled by death, and utterly dependent upon it.
 The death part is after all just an initiation of the process of putrefaction.